lewagon/dotfiles/04-Front-End/04-JS-and-DOM/05-Dataset/README.md

 serve
 ```

 You can see a burger card with a category, a title and a price.
-Imagine you have a special deal on this burger for one evening.
+Imagine you have a special deal on this burger for one evening to get 2€ off of the original price.
 You don't really want to change the price in the database because then you'd have to change it back again the next day.

-Instead we can add a **data attribute** on this burger with the temporary price and replace the actual one with it using JavaScript.
+Instead we can add a **data attribute** to this burger with the temporary price and replace the actual one with it using JavaScript.

 ### Adding a data attribute

 Data attributes look exactly like "normal" attributes, except that they have the prefix `data-`.
 After the `data-` you can choose your own name for the attribute, ideally it should be something which reflects the data you want to inject.

-For example, if you put an `id` to your `.card` class you would say
+For example, if you put an `id` to your `.card` class to style it you would say

 ```html
 <div class="card" id="burger">